This topic covers the commands and options supported by the Postman CLI.

 Publish a snapshot of an API for the given apiId

 .
-All elements linked to the API will be published by default.
+All elements linked to the API are published by default.
 You can choose which elements to publish by using other command options.

-When publishing an API that's linked with Git, you must enter the command from inside the local Git repo and provide paths to the schema directory and collection paths instead of IDs.
+When publishing an API that's linked with Git, you must enter the command from inside the local Git repo.
+Also, you must provide paths to the schema directory and collection paths instead of IDs.

 Option | Details |